WesleywGoulart/WesleywGoulart/README.md

 - 🖊 FullStack Developer Junior at TOTVS!
 - ✉ Contact me by email: wesleywilliancg@gmail.com
-- 🎓Currently pursuing a technical degree in Systems Development.
+- 🎓 Currently pursuing a technical degree in Systems Development.

 ## Connect with Me